ij96/Echo-Lamp/README.md

 - upload sketch

 ## Notes
-- WeMo (and thus `fauxmo`) devices could only respond to two commands: on and off.
+- WeMo (and thus `FauxMo`) devices could only respond to two commands: on and off.
 For more complicated functionalities, we can use Amazon Skill.
 - Wi-Fi module consumes a lot of power - sleep often to conserve battery.